-Dana's primary equity investment strategies are based on a relative value approach designed around a roughly equally weighted portfolio of securities exhibiting above-average earnings growth at lower relative prices.
-Dana's fixed income strategies place considerable importance on income securities that exhibit high credit quality, high current income, and sufficient overall cash flow.
-Dana's equity and fixed income ESG strategies then incorporate a mix of exclusionary screening, positive and negative screening, as well as ESG integration in the investment process.
-Dana's ESG integration uses a variety of Environmental, Social and Governance factors in order to further identify and evaluate ESG-specific criteria that might impact a security's risk and return profile.
-Dana then combines its ESG integration with client-specific social screens for those clients that wish to align their investments with their unique missions and beliefs.
-Dana's social exclusions often emphasize revenue bands designed to exclude investments in companies that primarily derive revenue in the following types of industries: tobacco, gambling, alcohol, adult entertainment, military & weapons, and private prisons.
-In addition to Dana's equity and fixed income strategies, Dana may also utilize a customized investment allocation that may incorporate other securities and investment approaches designed to meet a client's unique investment objectives.
-Dana does not utilize leverage, margin transactions, or engage in short sales, but some of these strategies may be used at the direction of the client in order to implement appropriate tax planning strategies and to address other client specific investment objectives.
+In addition to the above, the investment approaches used for Dana's equity and fixed income ESG strategies then further integrate a mix of exclusionary screening, positive and negative screening, and other ESG metrics Dana deems desirable in the investment process.
+This results in Dana's ESG integration process utilizing a variety of Environmental, Social, and Governance factors and resources in order to further identify and evaluate additional ESG-specific criteria that Dana believes might impact either a security's risk or return profile.
+Dana then combines its proprietary ESG integration approach with any client-directed social screens for those clients that wish to align their investments with their unique missions and beliefs.
+Dana's exclusions, to include various environmental, social, governance, and/or faith-based considerations, often emphasize revenue bands designed to exclude investments in companies that primarily derive revenue in the following types of industries: tobacco, gambling, alcohol, adult entertainment, military & weapons, and private prisons.
+In addition to Dana's equity and fixed income strategies, Dana may also utilize a customized investment allocation that incorporates other securities and investment approaches designed to meet a client's unique investment objectives.

+Dana does not utilize leverage, margin transactions, or engage in short sales, but some of these strategies may be used at the direction of the client in order to implement appropriate tax planning strategies and to address other client-specific investment objectives.
 All investments have one or more risks associated with them, to include the risk of financial loss.

-Clients should understand this and be prepared to bear one or more of the below types of investment risks.
+Clients should understand this and be prepared to bear one or more of the below types of investment risks: